Chapter 9 (Legion)

-"Chapter 9" is the first episode of the second season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 9th overall episode of the series and was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Tim Mielants.
+"Chapter 9" is the first episode of the second season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Tim Mielants.
 It originally aired on FX on April 3, 2018.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
-In the episode, David is found by Division 3 and Summerland, with both facilities working together in finding Farouk, who possessed Oliver's body.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+In the episode, David is found by Division 3 and Summerland, with both facilities working together in finding Farouk, who has possessed Oliver's body.

 According to Nielsen Media Research, the episode was seen by an estimated 0.669 million household viewers and gained a 0.3 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, performances, visual style and originality.